-PROS: More accurate than self ratings.
+Advantages: More accurate than self ratings and, arguably, more accurate than UPTR.
 Rec match results do, indeed, factor into DUPR ratings.
 The score of the match also factors into your DUPR rating.

-CONS: DUPR is relatively new and it takes time for players to “adopt” a new rating system.
+Disadvantages: DUPR is relatively new to the rating scene and it takes time for players to “adopt” to a new system.
 Currently updates weekly.